 For example, we may feel burdened if a family member falls ill.
 This heaviness we feel may cause us to not want to spend time with this family member even though we want to.
-But the inability to cope with witnessing our family member’s suffering cause us to avoid the situation, creating a conflict within us.
+But the inability to cope with witnessing our family member’s suffering causes us to avoid the situation, creating a conflict within us.
 This constant tugging creates stress, worry, and even guilt.
-Only with mental stability can we see how the thought and feeling of not wanting to see our relative suffer, is causing the conflict and stress in the body.
+Only with mental stability can we see how the thought and feeling of not wanting to see our relative suffer is the cause of stress in the body.

 By recognising the train of our thoughts and feelings, we are able to make wise choices.
 In this example, we learn to recognise that our relative might suffer more without our presence.
 We learn to accept that everyone falls ill at some point in their lives, including ourselves.
 This allows us to make choices that do not cause conflict within us.
 By choosing to spend time with our sick relative, we prevent any regrets in the future.

-Despite the obvious relation between mind and body, we have not focused on programs that help our minds calm down and cope with stress.
-Until we fall into depression or anxiety, it may take a much longer time to climb back up the bell curve.
-We can all flourish as individuals and experience wellbeing.
-Wellbeing is a construct made up of having positive emotions, engaging in activities we love, creating positive relationships with others to making our lives meaningful and being in the flow of activities using our strengths.
-We can train our minds to experience wellbeing with the help of mindfulness meditation by attending an MBSAT course.
+Despite the obvious relationship between mind and body, we have not spent time taking care of our minds but mainly are focused on our bodies.
+By the time we fall into depression or anxiety, it may take a much longer time to climb back up the bell curve.
+We can all flourish as individuals and experience well-being.
+Well-being is a construct made up of having positive emotions, engaging in activities we love, creating positive relationships with others and being in the flow of activities by using our strengths.
+We can train our minds to experience well-being with the help of mindfulness meditation by attending an MBSAT course.